 Cryptography Best Practices

 In essence, cryptography in network security aims to provide encryption and decryption systems that perform perfectly on the above four cyber security principles.
 However, accomplishing this objective requires both computer programs and appropriate human behavior.
 Undeniably, the best security systems in the world can be defeated through inadequate security hygiene, such as poor passwords, failure to log out of an active session, weak access control, or sharing confidential information with attackers.
-In effect, security trams require basic understanding of the algorithms and basic understanding of previous attacks to device a plan for best present-day uses of encryption.
+In effect, security trams require basic understanding of the algorithms and a basic understanding of previous attacks to devise a plan for the best present-day uses of encryption.

-Cybersecurity experts need to pay close attention to their digital networks’ encryption and key management capabilities as the last line of defense for preventing data from falling in wrong hands.
-They need to deploy practical applications that make proper use of encryption and message authentication as core principle to enhance security posture and data privacy by reducing the attack surfaces.
+Cybersecurity experts need to pay close attention to their digital networks’ encryption and key management capabilities as the last line of defense for preventing data from falling in the wrong hands.
+They need to deploy practical applications that make proper use of encryption and message authentication as a core principle to enhance the security posture and data privacy by reducing the attack surfaces.
 In this case, if an attacker somehow manages to break through other measures like passwords and security firewalls, cryptography becomes the main safeguard keeping them from reading or modifying protected information or other future attacks.